bshredder/gene-sequencer/README.md

 *Diagram 2 - Class Relationships*

 This is a logical model vs a physical model.
 Genes are abstractions of positions on a chromosome.
 A gene is defined by its linear position in nucleotide units of measure.
-Allels are variants of the same gene encoded in each of the two chromosomes (diploid organism).
+Alleles are variants of the same gene encoded in each of the two chromosomes (diploid organism).
 In our logical model we represent a chromosome as a collection of genes - each having two alleles.

 ### Requirements